sphinx-doc/sphinx/Doc-26/c-api/newtypes.rst

 other objects, or which only store references to atomic types (such as numbers or strings), do not need to provide any explicit support for garbage collection.

-An example showing the use of these interfaces can be found in "Supporting the Cycle Collector (XXX reference: ../ext/example-cycle-support.html)" in Extending and Embedding the Python Interpreter (XXX reference: ../ext/ext.html).
+..
+An example showing the use of these interfaces can be found in "Supporting the
+..
+Cycle Collector (XXX reference: ../ext/example-cycle-support.html)".

 To create a container type, the :attr:`tp_flags` field of the type object must include the :const:`Py_TPFLAGS_HAVE_GC` and provide an implementation of the